Landlord-friendly states overview

 1. Texas – The Best State to Be a Landlord

 With no state income tax, landlords can maximize their profits.
-Additionally, Texas has reasonable property taxes compared to other high-growth states, which helps keep costs manageable.
+Additionally, Texas has property taxes that average 1.8% compared to other high-growth states, which helps keep costs manageable.
 For real estate investors, the After-repair value (ARV) of properties in Texas continues to increase, providing excellent opportunities for fix-and-flip investments and higher long-term returns.

 2. Florida – A Landlord’s Paradise